-- You must register in person at one of the seventeen law library locations.
+- You must register in person at one of the fifteen law library locations.

 - You must completely fill out a registration form.
 For your convenience, we have forms on the site in English and Spanish for you to fill out and bring with you, but it isn't necessary to do so.
 Forms are available in the libraries.

 - You must bring with you one form of photo identification with a current home address.

 - Once you have completed the paperwork, you will be given your library barcode number, which you can use to access online databases through this website, and you will be permitted to borrow one book that day.

 - The borrower's card will be mailed to your home address.
 After you receive the card by mail, you will need to present it whenever you wish to borrow materials.
 There will be a $2 fee for the replacement of a lost borrower card.